deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 After a few adjustments the small physical server is still humming along at 20% CPU and IO pressure.

-## 1.8 Million delivered Google/Apple push notifications
+## 1.8 Million Google/Apple push notifications per day

 <img alt="Graph about push notifications of the last day" src="../assets/blog/2025-06-direct-notifications-per-day.png" style="max-width: 100%" />

-Our small ephemeral privacy-preserving Push notification proxy is at 3% CPU usage.
+This number reflects the number of incoming messages for users who installed from Google Play or Apple store.
+F-droid, Desktop or classic e-mail users are all not reflected in this number.

 ## Google Play Android downloads crossed 500K downloads

 <img alt="Google Play store showing 500K+ downloads" src="../assets/blog/2025-06-google-play.png" style="max-width: 100%" />

+There was a big ~80K download increase the last day.

 ## Scaling the interoperable chatmail relay network

-There are about 30 [chatmail relays](https://chatmail.at/relays) on all continents each operated by different individuals, groups or companies.
-Most new users use the default onboarding server, reproducing the known problem of "formally decentralized but centralized in practise" (Mastodon, Matrix, SimpleX ...).
+While there are about 30 [chatmail relays](https://chatmail.at/relays) on all continents most new users use the default onboarding server, reproducing the known problem of "formally decentralized but centralized in practise" offerings.

 We are engaging in two development areas to fundamentally neutralize this centralization tendency and improve resiliency and reliability of service in an increasingly fragmented Internet: